Ghee and Clarified Butter – What’s the Difference?

 5. Milk solids – to ghee or not to ghee.

-Ghee is ghee because all the milk solids have been removed.
+Ghee is ghee because all the milk solids and the moisture has been removed.
 Clarified butter is not guaranteed to have all the milk solids removed.

 Consider this.
 You have beef and lamb; both are meat and completely different – yet kind of the same.
 It’s the same in this scenario – both are heated butter – but they are completely different – yet kind of the same.